 Especially during sunny days, the Mauerpark is a great gathering place for people and family members of all ages who enjoy food, time and dance.
 The entire space looks like a festival, especially after the start of the karaoke show.
 Depending on the weather, they are held every Sunday at 15:00.
 Don’t be surprised if you can not find a place to sit in the amphitheatre.
 People from all over the world sing whatever song they want.
 Actually, only fun and good atmosphere are important here.

 After we took food and drink, we sat on a hill looking out over the park and watching the people who were having fun.
 You will see dancers, musicians, people playing with their children, people who do magic tricks.
-You will be surprised how many people are sitting on the grass, listening to music and drinking beer.
+Also, you will be surprised how many people are sitting on the grass, listening to music and drinking beer.
 In principle, this place is perfect for socializing with your friends.

 The history of the Mauerpark

 The park was named after Berlin Mauer or the Berlin Wall, which stood here during the Cold War.
 Specifically, in the area of the park, there was a border strip of the Berlin Wall.
 With the fall of the Berlin Wall and the unification of Germany, the park turned into a peaceful public space for relaxation.
 It was officially opened in 1994.
 On the hill where the football stadium is located, you can find a small part of the old Berlin Wall that is full of graffiti today.
 During my visit, local artists painted new graffiti as you can see in the photos.

-Although there are so many attractions in Berlin, such as museums, galleries, bars, etc., spending Sunday afternoon in this park is something special.
+Although there are so many attractions in Berlin spending Sunday afternoon in this park is something special.

 Find out more information about Mauerpark Berlin on: